 Hate the thought of stirring the pot?
 Bring one part oats to three parts liquid to the boil, cover the pot with a lid, turn off the heat and leave to sit overnight.
 Your oats will be ready in the morning, no stirring required.

-What Makes This Oatmeal High Protein?
+What Makes These Steel-Cut Oats High In Protein?

 Want More High Protein Breakfast Recipes